 How can I improve my cash flow?
 Virtually every businessperson asks themselves this question at some point due to concerns over negative cash flow, which can be a common cause of business failure.

 That’s why it’s essential to have a strategy in place for cash shortfalls, however short-lived the situation may be.
 Here are some steps you could take to potentially help tide you over seasonal slumps and unexpected demands on your cash.

-An overdraft can be an important part of a business giving greater flexibility in business cash flow.
-It’s a little like a temporary loan.
-The interest charges applied are usually tax-deductible (but its worthwhile speaking with a tax adviser about this.
+A business overdraft1 can be an important part of business finances, giving greater flexibility in business cash flow.
+It’s a little like a temporary loan, and the interest charges applied are usually tax-deductible – but it’s worthwhile speaking with a tax adviser about this.

 Losing control of expenses can be an issue for small businesses.
 Keeping them under review and control is important.
 Stick to your budget as much as you can.

 Liquidating stock is a quick way to put some cash in your till and clear the shelves.

 For an alternative way to support cash flow you may wish to consider Westpac Invoice Finance1, which (if you are approved) allows you to access up to 85% of the value of your outstanding invoices on an ongoing basis.
 This can be an effective way to finance your business and get access to a growing pool of funds as you grow.

 You can use the funds available to purchase additional stock or pay your suppliers early and ask for a discount.
 The invoices act as security, so no real estate security is typically required.
 Minimum borrowing amounts may apply, and credit criteria, charges and fees apply.